Team-Kujira/kujira-ex/README.md

 end
 ```

-CometBFT Events can be sunscribed to for realtime applications
+CometBFT Events can be subscribed to for realtime applications

 ```elixir
 defmodule MyAppWeb.PageLive do